-- > the financial statements on pages 168 to 229: - · present fairly, in all material respects: - · the City Council and Group's financial position as at 30 June 2023: - · the results of the operations and cash flows for the year ended on that date; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards
+- the financial statements on pages [...] to [...] and pages [...] to [...]: - present fairly, in all material respects: - the City Council and Group's financial position as at 30 June 2023; - the results of the operations and cash flows for the year ended on that date; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards